Skip to main content

 Advice for people in accessing the care they need:

-• If you need help with a minor injury between the hours of 8am and 8pm, people can continue to self-present (walk-in) to the Minor Injury Unit, at Prince Philip Hospital.
-For further information on how the MIUs can help you – please visit Minor injuries units - Hywel Dda University Health Board (nhs.wales) (opens in new window)
+• If you need help with a minor injury between the hours of 8.00am and 8.00pm, people can continue to self-present (walk-in) to the Minor Injury Unit, at Prince Philip Hospital.
+For further information on how the MIUs can help you – please visit our Minor injuries units webpage (opens in new tab).

-• If you have a minor injury outside of these hours, which cannot wait until the next day, or, if you are unwell and unsure what help you might need, please visit the NHS Wales symptom checker on the website NHS 111 Wales - Homepage (opens in new window); or call NHS 111 Wales
+• If you have a minor injury outside of these hours, which cannot wait until the next day, or, if you are unwell and unsure what help you might need, please visit the NHS Wales symptom checker on the website (opens in new tab); or call NHS 111 Wales

 • If you need mental health advice that is urgent and not an emergency, call 111 (press Option 2) and you will get the best advice and support needed for you.